Sunday, December 22, 2013

 US ambassador says terrorism cannot damage Turkish-US relations

-Speaking at the opening of a conference on Turkish-US ties hosted by the Ankara-based International Strategic Research Organization (USAK), Ricciardone said the attack brought the Turkish and US peoples closer and that the terrorists who carried out the attack had failed to reach their goal.
+US Ambassador to Turkey Francis J. Ricciardone stated on Tuesday that Turkish-US relations deepened even further after an attack on the US Embassy in Ankara last week, adding that terrorism cannot damage the relationship between the two countries.
+Speaking at the opening of a conference on Turkish-US ties hosted by the Ankara-based International Strategic Research Organization (USAK), Ricciardone said the attack brought the Turkish and US peoples closer and that the terrorists who carried out the attack had failed to reach their goa...

 Monday, February 4, 2013